PulseBeat02/SMP-Rules/FAQ.md

 Does Pulse have the final say?

 ### Answer
 Yes.
 He does.
-If he tells you to not do something (which is either agains't the rules or clearly marked as something used to make the game unfair for others), then don't do it!
+If he tells you to not do something (which is either against the rules or clearly marked as something used to make the game unfair for others), then don't do it!
 Simple.
 I rarely ever have to do this, and I hope I don't have to because it's annoying.